 Working with leading consultants, health experts, brands, and industry figures, we're creating a library of neurodiversity employer guides to help employers understand each condition and the adjustments they can make to ensure their recruitment processes and workplace environments are neurodiverse friendly.

-So far, we've created guides for autism and dyslexia, take a look by clicking the links below.
+So far, we've created guides for ADHD, autism and dyslexia, take a look by clicking the links below.

-What are DMA Talent's main aims?
+What are DMA Talent's main aims in 2021?

 We want to educate employers about how making straightforward adjustments to business environments will enable them to tap into this underutilised and highly talented pool of people.
-In addition, more has to be done by the data and marketing industries to support neurodiverse individuals to ensure they feel welcome and are encouraged to take up roles where their specialised skills will be valued.

 DMA Talent have the support from several leading experts that are able to help spearhead this initiative.